 Common law copyright is the legal doctrine which contends that copyright is a natural right and creators are therefore entitled to the same protections anyone would be in regard to tangible and real property.
-Common law copyright doctrine was repudiated by the courts in the United Kingdom (Donaldson v.
-Beckett, 1784) and the United States (Wheaton v.
-Peters, 1834).
+Common law copyright doctrine contends that creators had a perpetual right to control the publication of their work.

 In both countries, the courts found that copyright is a limited right created by the legislature under statutes and subject to the conditions and terms the legislature sees fit to impose.

 The United States Congress is prevented by the Copyright Clause from granting a perpetual copyright, and the Supreme Court has ruled that limits on copyrights already granted can be extended.
 In the New York State 2005 case, Capitol Records v.
 Naxos of America, the court held that pre-1972 sound recordings, which do not receive federal copyrights, may nevertheless receive state common law copyrights, a ruling that was clarified and limited with 2016's Flo & Eddie v.
 Sirius XM Radio.

 In a case known as Midwinter v.
 Hamilton (1743–1748), the London booksellers turned to common law and starting a 30-year period known as the battle of the booksellers.
 The battle of the booksellers saw London booksellers locking horns with the newly emerging Scottish book trade over the right to reprint works falling outside the protection of the Statute of Anne.
 The Scottish booksellers argued that no common law copyright existed in an author's work.
 The London booksellers argued that the Statute of Anne only supplemented and supported a pre-existing common law copyright.